Mercy Multiplied: History

 Mercy Multiplied was founded in 1983 by Nancy Alcorn.
 She had previously worked for eight years as an athletic director in a Tennessee Department of Corrections facility for delinquent girls, then to supervise foster-care placements with an Emergency Child Protective Services unit investigating cases of abuse and neglect, and then Director of Women at the Nashville Teen Challenge program.

 Alcorn opened the first Mercy Ministries home in West Monroe in 1983 (which until 1987 was better-known as "Covenant Ministries").
 A second home was opened in Nashville in 1996 followed by new corporate headquarters in 2001.

 The organization went international in 2001, opening two facilities in Australia followed by further homes in the United Kingdom in 2006, New Zealand in 2007 and Canada in 2010.
 Following widely publicized abuse scandals, they announced the closure of the Australian homes.
 The Sunshine Coast facility closed in June 2008 followed by the Sydney (Baulkham Hills) home in October 2009.
 Mercy Ministries New Zealand registered the domain name for A Girl Called Hope on September 21, 2010, completing the transition to this new name on January 28, 2011.
+On September 30, 2025, A Girl Called Hope changed its name to Hopefull.

 The organization also opened homes in St Louis, Missouri and Sacramento, California in 2005 and 2009 respectively.